-In his diverse appellate practice, Michael F. Smith has been involved in appeals in a wide variety of state and federal courts and tribunals, on behalf of parties and amici curiae.
+In his diverse appellate and emergency litigation practice, Michael F. Smith has been involved in matters in a wide array of state and federal courts and tribunals, on behalf of parties and amici curiae.
 (Of course, past results are no guarantee of future success).
-Noteworthy matters in which he has been involved include:
+Noteworthy among them in recent years are:

 ● Great American Ins.
 Co. v.
 E.L.
 Bailey & Co., Inc., 841 F.3d 439 (6th Cir.
 2016).
 Sixth Circuit resolved two issues of first impression under Michigan law as to proper time and forum for principal to bring bad-faith claim relating to surety’s payments under performance and construction bonds.

 ● Chrysler Group L.L.C. v.
-Fox Hills Motor Sales, Inc., 776 F.3d 411 (6th Cir.
-2015).
+Fox Hills Motor Sales, Inc., 776 F.3d 411 (6th Cir)., cert. denied, 576 U.S. 1035 (2015).
 Michigan and Nevada auto dealer-franchise laws pre-empted by the Consolidated Appropriations Act of 2010, since they bar relief for dealers terminated from old Chrysler's dealer network in bankruptcy who established in subsequent arbitrations that they should be added to the new Chrysler's network.

 ● Jae Lee v.
-United States, 825 F.3d 311 (6th Cir.), cert. granted, 2016 WL 4944484 (2016).
-On behalf of nonprofit center that promotes good-government practices in the criminal-justice system, filed amicus curiae brief urging Supreme Court to grant certiorari petition and resolve circuit split regarding ineffective-assistance-of-counsel claims in immigration context.
+United States, 582 U.S. __, 137 S. Ct.
+1958 (2017).
+On behalf of nonprofit center that promotes best practices in the criminal-justice system, filed amicus curiae brief supporting certiorari petition raising ineffective-assistance-of-counsel claim in immigration context.

 ● Trahey v.
 City of Inkster, 311 Mich.
 App.
 582 (2015).
 Trial-court rulings ordering City to cut water rates and refund $2.6 million to customers vacated; lower court clearly erred in finding rates unreasonable, and City's court-ordered payment of refunds did not moot appeal.